-SOLID EARTH GEOLOGY AND GEOPHYSICS
+SOLID EARTH GEOSCIENCES

 In Solid Earth studies, we aim to better understand the processes that drive the formation and evolution of the planet’s crust and mantle, including everything from plate tectonics to deeper mantle dynamics.
 Our research teams investigate tectonic settings and underlying dynamic Earth processes in various locations throughout the globe, using diverse techniques that include petrology, isotope geochemistry, field structural geology measurements, remote sensing analysis, and geophysical methods.